nkwatsa2/sales_dashboard/README.md

 ## Brief description;
 Using shiny, ggplot2, datatable, dplyr etc... packages to make a dashboard for sales.
 And using modularization to simplify the code.

-# after choosing the dates and hitting the "filter" button, the results should be as below:
+After choosing the dates and hitting the "filter" button, the results should be as below:

 ![](num_transactions_graph.png)